 VuePress is composed of two parts: a minimalistic static site generator with a Vue-powered theming system and Plugin API, and a default theme optimized for writing technical documentation.
 It was created to support the documentation needs of Vue’s own sub projects.

 Each page generated by VuePress has its own pre-rendered static HTML, providing great loading performance and is SEO-friendly.
-Once the page is loaded, however, Vue takes over the static content and turns it into a full Single-Page Application (SPA).
-Additional pages are fetched on demand as the user navigates around the site.
+Yet, once the page is loaded, Vue takes over the static content and turns it into a full Single-Page Application (SPA).
+Extra pages are fetched on demand as the user navigates around the site.

 How It Works